-Protesting jailing of black students who sat-in at Nashville lunch counters
+Protesting the jailing of black students who sat-in at Nashville lunch counters.

-Gathering signatures for petition opposing Southern lunch counter segregation
+Gathering signatures on a petition opposing Southern lunch counter segregation.

-We marched around downtown Berkeley, too, when we tired of circling in front of Woolworth
+Protesters marched around downtown Berkeley, too, when they tired of circling in front of Woolworth.

 Picket duty in the rain.
-Our home-made signs weren't waterproof
+The home-made signs weren't waterproof.